 ...

-You also may see some stack traces if the product used in the teaser does not have the eco_friendly
+You may also see some stack traces if the product used in the teaser does not have the eco_friendly

-attribute as part of it’s attribute set.
+attribute as part of its attribute set.

 At this point the logic for when to display the Eco Friendly badge is working, however the plain text could use some styles.
 Next add an icon and styles to the ui.frontend